+Our valuation presumes all necessary consents have been or will be obtained to provide the present living accommodation, the property has been extended to the rear elevation with the roof void area converted to provide living accommodation.
 Rights of access, land ownership and maintenance liabilities around the periphery of the subjects should be confirmed with an inspection of the Title Deeds.
-The subject property is located within an ex coal mining area.
+The subject property is located in an ex coal mining area.
 Replacement windows have been installed.

-Where defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialist's or contractor's advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.
+Where areas of maintenance, defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialist's or contractor's advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.